SLG member profiles

 Julie has over 24 years experience in vocational education and training in a diverse range of educational roles, advising internal and external clients around quality learning, teaching and assessment, pedagogical practices, student engagement and retention, educator capability and workforce development.

 Julie is responsible for compliance and quality improvements to TAFE Queensland’s learning, teaching and assessment, including the development and implementation of VET training products.

 Prior to taking up her current role in 2017, Julie held the roles of Director of Learning and Teaching, and Manager, Learning and Teaching Quality at TAFE Queensland.

 TAFE Queensland is a TDA Member.

-Jo has substantial experience as an educator, academic manager, and in compliance, curriculum and development functions underpinning the delivery of VET and ELICOS internationally.
-Jo is passionate about quality delivery and upholding standards across VET and CRICOS accredited courses.
+Jo has substantial experience as an educator and academic manager, and in compliance, curriculum and development underpinning the delivery of CRICOS registered courses in ELICOS and VET.

-Her career experience includes teaching in the school sector in New Zealand and Australia; at TAFE Queensland as TESOL Trainer and Assessor, Adult Migrant English program (AMEP) Case Manager, and ELICOS and AMEP Teacher; and Compliance and Curriculum Development Manager at Shafston International College.
+Her career experience includes teaching in the school sector in New Zealand and Australia; at TAFE Queensland as TESOL Trainer and Assessor, Adult Migrant English program (AMEP) Case Manager, and ELICOS and AMEP Teacher; Compliance and Curriculum Development Manager at Shafston International College.